-- assess the effectiveness of the member's chiropractic care; - discuss with the patient his/her goals and expectations for his/her ongoing care; and - affirm or revise the patient's diagnosis or clinical impression and plan of care; and - (c) include documented evidence on the performance of three or more of the clinically indicated analytical/assessment procedures listed in 3(4)(b) (not an exhaustive list) in order to demonstrate the need for ongoing care.
-Members may use additional procedures not listed; and - (7) Every entry in a patient health record shall be dated and clearly identify the person who made the entry.
+- evaluate the patient's current condition; - assess the effectiveness of the member's chiropractic care; - discuss with the patient, the patient's goals and expectations for their ongoing care; and - affirm or revise the patient's diagnosis or clinical impression and plan of care. - (c) include documented evidence on the performance of three or more of the clinically indicated analytical/assessment procedures listed in 4(4)(b) (not an exhaustive list) in order to demonstrate the need for ongoing care.
+Members may use additional procedures not listed. - (7) Every entry in a patient health record shall be dated and clearly identify the person who made the entry.